Menu

 English

-We are reading Ellie and the Cat Planet Omar- Accidental Trouble Magnet by Zanib Mian and The Boy With Wings by Lenny Henry this term.
+We are reading The Abominables by Eva Ibbotson and The Boy With Wings by Lenny Henry this term.
 Some of our book talk sessions will be based around these books.
 Children have their reading scheme book and may also borrow a book from the library.
-Book change for reading scheme books will be on a Thursday to begin with.
+Book change for reading scheme books will usually be on a Thursday.
 We encourage the children to record their own reading in their Reading Diary - pages read and short reviews would be lovely to see.
 We also encourage adults to record in this diary when hearing children read.

 Our Reading River is our reading rewards system in Year 3.
 Children will move along the river each day they read at home.
 Rewards will be given to those children whose reading diary is signed by an adult to acknowledge that this reading at home has taken place.
 Five signatures from the weekend to the Friday are what we are looking for.